adrianparvino/wakemeup/README.md

 ### Running
 > ./wakemeup-client root-url cmd

-where cmd is the command to execute when it's toggled to `waking`.
+where cmd is the command to execute when the server's state is toggled to `waking`.

 ## Server
 Supply your TLS file and cert on the Config module.